ITU-BDSA23-GROUP23/Chirp/docs/report.md

 <!-- Har sandsynligvis skrevet for meget her, måske alt for meget, men havde lige lidt overskud, så fyrede det hele af.
 - Har rettet din tekst igennem - Edward -->

-The navigation bar is shown on all pages and is used to redirect the user to other pages.
+The navigation bar is shown on all pages, and is used to redirect the user to other pages.

 **Not authenticated:**

 ![User Activity diagram: not authenticated](diagrams/UserActivityNONauthorized.drawio.png){width=80%}

 When accessing our web page, users are presented with the public timeline, which displays cheeps.
-On this page, users can navigate between pages to view older or newer cheeps
+On this page, users can navigate between pages, to view older or newer cheeps.
 The navigation bar consists of links to "Public Timeline" and "login".
 Users have the option to click on the author's name within cheeps, redirecting them to the author's private timeline, and showing cheeps made by that author.
 The top bar contains a login button, which when clicked facilitates authentication through B2C, using a user's GitHub account.